UndefinedLeap/UndefinedSite/blogs/BetterC.md

 ### Asserts

 Assert macro tests expression and terminates the running process.
-Use this to stop your code if it has potential to shoot itself in foot.
+Use this to stop your code if it has the potential to shoot itself in the foot.

 ```c
 int main(void){